-A forensic lab processes a high volume of cases using an automatic speaker recognition tool to compare a short, noisy robbery calls with suspect interviews.
+A forensic lab processes a high volume of cases using an automatic speaker recognition tool to compare short, noisy robbery calls with suspect interviews.
 The tool can output a likelihood ratio, but only within validated conditions, e.g., duration, language, no strong disguise.
 Under these operational conditions, the (computational process realized by the) tool shows high reliability.
-Clarice, a certified forensic examiner, applies a strict protocol by checking recording quality, detecting artefacts, and documenting her assessment for court.
+Clarice, a certified forensic examiner, applies a strict protocol by checking recording quality, detecting artifacts, and documenting her assessment for court.
 She achieves high predictive accuracy consistently.
-Here, complementarity gains are often marginal: Clarice and tool usually agree in most under-validated-conditions cases, and the human-AI team usually improves only slightly over the better component.
+Here, complementarity gains are often marginal: Clarice and the tool usually agree in most cases that fall within validated conditions, and the human-AI team usually improves only slightly over the better component.
 However, the cost of this PT-HAI is important.
-Each extra iteration must be executed by scarce Clarice's time, documented to a standard that survives legal and technical cross-examination, and explained in a way that is expendable in court.
+Each extra iteration consumes Clarice's scarce time and must be documented to a standard that survives legal and technical cross-examination, and explained in a way that is defensible in court.
 Small gains usually translate into relevant operational penalties, including delayed investigations, postponed hearings, and growing court backlogs.
 The forensic lab treats certified cases of Clarice-tool complementarity as welcome in those cases where operational costs are limited, but not a target to optimize.
 Reliability of the forensic lab investigation is secured mainly by \texttt{type-RI$_3$} constraints—validated scope, abstention triggers, peer review, proficiency testing, version control, and reporting conventions—precisely because they keep the process stable under high throughput and expert scarcity; this indicator family gives reasons to judges and other legal professionals to endorse the lab's outputs.
 Thus, on a CR view, this PT-HAI can be highly reliable even when complementarity gains are small, because what matters is not squeezing out marginal accuracy, but maintaining a defensible and court-robust epistemic practice.